Rasmus Hojlund: Atalanta striker completes medical ahead of £72m Manchester United move

-Rasmus Hojlund completes Man Utd medical ahead of move to Old Trafford from Serie A side Atalanta; deal for Hojlund worth an initial £64m, plus £8m in add-ons; Hojlund could be presented during final pre-season game with Lens
+Rasmus Hojlund completes Man Utd medical ahead of move to Old Trafford from Serie A side Atalanta; deal for Hojlund worth an initial £64m, plus £8m in add-ons; Hojlund will be presented ahead of final pre-season game with Lens on Saturday

-Rasmus Hojlund has completed his medical with Manchester United ahead of a £72m move from Atalanta, and could be unveiled during their friendly with Lens on Saturday.
+Rasmus Hojlund has completed his medical with Manchester United ahead of a £72m move from Atalanta, and will be unveiled during their friendly with Lens on Saturday.

 The Atalanta striker is expected to sign a five-year contract with the option of a further 12 months.